Requirements for Collection Management Systems

 We recommend you also serve data in one or more domain specific models.
 Domain models make reuse of data much more likely and may contain a wealth of information.
 Depending on the type of data, you may consider the following examples:

-You should publish documentation how your data model maps to other wellknown models like the Europeana Data Model (EDM).
-We recommend you publish this documentation in a machine readable format.
+You should publish documentation how your data model maps to other well-known models like the Europeana Data Model (EDM).
+We recommend you publish this documentation in a machine-readable format.
 NDE can support you when creating these mappings.

-To support the reuse of the collection data by the research community the FAIR principles should be taken into account preferably by stating the FAIRness of the data through a FAIR Implementation Profile.
-Please contact the NDE-team for more information on the latest developments in this area.
+To support the reuse of the collection data by the research community the FAIR principles should be taken into account, preferably by stating the FAIRness of the data through a FAIR Implementation Profile.
+Please contact the NDE team for more information on the latest developments in this area.

 2.3.
 Implementation of the NDE Network of Terms